cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 The encoding and decoding applications need to agree on what types of keys are going to be used in maps.
-In applications that need to interwork with JSON-based applications, limiting keys to text strings only simplifies conversion; otherwise, there has to be a specified mapping from the other CBOR types to text strings, and this often leads to implementation errors.
+In applications that need to interwork with JSON-based applications, conversion is simplified by limiting keys to text strings only; otherwise, there has to be a specified mapping from the other CBOR types to text strings, and this often leads to implementation errors.
 In applications where keys are numeric in nature and numeric ordering of keys is important to the